minsoo0926/Devemon/readme.md

 The application is built with Electron and consists of:

-- `electron/main.js`: Main Electron process that handles global keyboard monitoring and level calculations
+- `electron/main.js`: Main Electron process that handles global keyboard monitoring, level calculations, and data persistence
 - `electron/preload.js`: Preload script for secure IPC communication
 - `renderer/`: Contains the UI components (HTML, CSS, JS)